 Eligibility is based on living arrangements as at 1 July each year.
-Applications for the 2020/2021 financial year can be submitted between 1 July and 31 October 2020 and are available by contacting the Concession Hotline on 1800 307 758.
+Applications for the each financial year can be submitted by contacting the Concession Hotline on 1800 307 758.

 Applications are administered by the State Government.
 Payment of rates must not be withheld pending assessment of an application by the State Government as penalties apply to unpaid rates.